PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 - Have the Shiny Charm.
 This triples the chance to find a shiny.
 - Your lead Pokémon does not have high happiness.
 - Your lead Pokémon does not have an ability that activates upon entry to battle.
+- Get rid of all the nearby strong spawns.
+They tend to pull you away from the grassy area.

-When the a shiny is found, the program will save a video of the encounter.
-Then it will go to the Switch home to idle.
+When a shiny is found, the program will save a video of the encounter.

 ## Options: